Use the Regular Expression (RegEx) tool to build an expression to parse, match, or replace data.

-- Replace: Replace the expression you searched for with a second expression.
+- Replace: Use this method to replace the expression you search for with a second expression.

-- Replacement Text: Enter an expression to replace your original regular expression by identifying the Marked Group to replace the expression with.
+- Replacement Text: Enter an expression you want the tool to use when replacing text that matches your original regular expression.
 The drop down provides common regular expressions that you may need while creating your expression.

 - Tokenize: Split the incoming data using a regular expression.
 This options works similarly to the Text To Columns Tool, except instead of matching and removing what you do not want, you match for what you want to keep.
 You want to match to the whole token, and if you have a marked group, only that part is returned.